When Women Were Warriors: The Warrior’s Path, by Catherine M. Wilson

 The special effects of the film may look dated today – and they are.
 But considering all of it was before the advent of CGI, digital and computer effects, it’s impressive what could be achieved by in-camera-tricks, visual illusions, miniature and composite effects.
 Sure, a lot of effects could be simply generated on the computer today.
 But even a cardboard photo cut-out of Supergirl, drawn quickly out of the water, is astonishingly effective and can only be recognized for what it is today, due to DVDs and Blu-Rays.
 How do you show Supergirl almost torn to pieces by a monster in 1984?
 At that time all the filmmakers had were some distortion effects by a changed perspective – nevertheless, it works, and there are some very nice effects.

 As kitschy as it seems, I personally loved the aerial ballet of Supergirl when she arrives.
-For the first time too, we get to see the Phantom Zone: it’s constantly mentioned in the Superman movies, but here is actually a set in Britain’s Pinewood studios (used for many Bond movies), and must have been one helluva work to create.
+For the first time too, we get to see the Phantom Zone: it’s constantly mentioned in the Superman movies, but here it is actually a set in Britain’s Pinewood studios (used for many Bond movies), and must have been one helluva work to create.
 Selena’s traps and the shaking, fiery ground are impressive, as are her manipulations in the abandoned event park.
-My favourite effect might be Kara fighting an invisible monster which you only can recognize by its impact on the environment, e.g. giant prints on the ground, breaking fences, etc. This seems directly inspired by the classic “ID” monster from Forbidden Planet.
+My favourite effect might be Kara fighting an invisible monster which you only can recognize by its impact on the environment, e.g. giant footprints on the ground, breaking fences, etc. This seems directly inspired by the classic “ID” monster from Forbidden Planet.

 All in all, the effects were as good as possible at the time, so shouldn’t be judged by today’s standards.
 The film in addition boasts great production design, luscious exterior shots, a well-timed tractor-on-the-loose action sequence, appropriate and good-looking costumes (especially for Dunaway), all of which are undeniable pluses.
-Then there is the – as always – great Jerry Goldsmith score which makes up more than half the movie’s atmosphere.
-It’s especially impressive, considering I could hardly imagine anyone else able to step in the shoes of John Williams, who scored the original Superman score.
+Then there is the – as always – great Jerry Goldsmith score which makes up more than half of the movie’s atmosphere.
+It’s especially impressive, considering I could hardly imagine anyone else being able to step in the shoes of John Williams, who scored the original Superman score.

 Supergirl is still not a great comic book superhero movie.
 Nor a bad one: more somewhat mediocre, but kind of sympathetic.
 As mentioned, the movie had bad luck, being both too late and too early.
 Too late, as it seems audiences had started to grow tired of the whole Superman circus: within six years people had been exposed to four Superman-related movies.
 The “All-American” hero had become kind of passé with Schwarzenegger, Stallone and co. introducing the new, harder and gritty anti-hero who would dominate the screens for the next decade.
 Alternatively, you had more goofy heroes like Eddie Murphy in Beverly Hills Cop or the Ghostbusters.
 A simple, straightforward hero didn’t fit into this time anymore.

 But the movie might have been too early as well.
 At that time, audiences were simply not interested in female comic book heroes as flops like Red Sonja, Sheena and Brenda Starr proved again and again.
-Even a further attempt in the early 2000 with Elektra, Catwoman and the like failed.
+Even a further attempt in the early 2000s with Elektra, Catwoman and the like failed.
 It’s only recently that movies like Black Widow, Captain Marvel or Wonder Woman are really scoring big at the box-office.
 This was also before the “girl power” era.
 In the late 90s and early 2000s, with TV shows like Charmed, Buffy, Xena, Kim Possible and movies like The Craft, Mean Girls or Legally Blonde, a movie about a school girl fighting an evil, powerful witch could have scored big – but well… not in the 80s!

 So… maybe “Supergirl” was just a bit ahead of its time.
 Judge for yourself.
 What about my interest in the movie?
 Well, I saw photos of it in film magazines, years after it was in cinemas.
 At that time the movie had not been shown on TV and my family had no VCR yet.
 All I had was some photos and my imagination to tell me what the movie might be about.
 For me the film belongs in the category of enjoyable fantasy movies of the 1980s together with fare like The Neverending Story or Highlander.
 That photo of young Helen Slater with her clenched fist, flying with the glowing sun in the background, still hangs on my wall!
 So I may be a bit biased concerning the film.
 But aren’t we all regarding our favourites?